10. S3 classes

 Here, `.Generic` is a variable representing the name of the operator (generic) being invoked; see Section 16.3.6.

-Other group generics are: Summary (including functions such as min, sum, and all), Math (abs, log, round, etc.), and Complex (e.g., Re, Im); see help("groupGeneric") for more details.
+Other group generics are: Summary (including functions such as min, sum, and all), Math (abs, log, round, etc.), matrixOps (`%*%`), and Complex (e.g., Re, Im); see help("groupGeneric") for more details.

 Sometimes we must rely on the `.S3method` function to let R recognise a custom method related to such generics.

 10.3.
-Common built-in S3 classes#
+Common built-in S3 classes

+Below we discuss a few noteworthy classes, including those representing date-time information and factors (ordered or not).
 Note that classes representing tabular data will be dealt with in separate parts, owing to their importance and ubiquity.
 Namely, matrices and other arrays are covered in Chapter 11, and data frames are discussed in Chapter 12.
 Inspecting other[18] interesting compound types is left as a simple exercise for the studious reader.

 10.3.1.
-Date, time, etc.#
+Date, time, etc.

 The Date class represents… dates (calendar ones, not fruits).